What Women Should Know About Topical Spironolactone

 • Extreme thirst

 Spironolactone affects the balance of the sex hormones, causing “feminizing” characteristics in men, including erectile dysfunction.
-In women, however, this topical spironolactone is much less likely to cause such side effects, making topical spironolactone an ideal women only hair loss medication.
+In women, however, this topical spironolactone is much less likely to cause such side effects, making topical spironolactone an ideal women’s hair loss medication.

 Because hormones play such a significant role in weight, people often wonder whether specific medications that affect hormones cause weight gain.
 One side-effect of spironolactone is weight loss, particularly in women who hold a significant amount of water weight.